Brian Jansen

 Biography

-Brian Jansen primarily teaches courses in technical writing and professional communications.
-A former technical writer, copyeditor, and editorial assistant, Brian’s scholarly interests focus broadly on contemporary American literatures and cultures, with particular interest on aesthetic production at the intersection of labor and capital.
-His work—addressing figures such as David Foster Wallace, George Saunders, Jeffrey Eugenides, and Vladimir Nabokov, as well as topics ranging from Young Adult literature to professional wrestling—has appeared or is forthcoming in Comparative American Studies, the Canadian Review of American StudiesOrbit: A Journal of American LiteratureESC: English Studies in Canada, the Journal of Popular Culture, the European Journal of American Studies, and other venues.
+Brian has published on David Foster Wallace, George Saunders, Jeffrey Eugenides, Joshua Ferris, and Vladimir Nabokov, and young adult literature, with his work appearing or forthcoming in Comparative American Studies, the Canadian Review of American StudiesOrbit: A Journal of American LiteratureESC: English Studies in Canada, the Journal of Popular Culture, the European Journal of American Studies, and other venues.

 Publications